zbmed-semtec/hybrid-doc-relevance-training/README.md

 Subsequently, the stored document embeddings are utilized for calculating cosine similarities, while the trained Word2vec model is loaded to compute the WMD score using its Gensim implementation.

+The concept behind the 'reduction' case involves substituting the embeddings of each word comprising a MeSH term with the computed embedding of that particular MeSH term.
+However, it's also essential to consider the independent presence of every word.
+To achieve this, we leverage tokens from pre-annotated articles: if a word doesn't appear in the pre-annotated tokens of an article, we can infer that its sole presence is within a MeSH term, allowing us to remove it from the article's words.

 ## Getting Started

 To get started with this project, follow these steps: